Atomistica/atomistica/POTENTIALS.md

         from atomistica import Juslin, Juslin_JAP_98_123520_WCH
         calc = Juslin(**Juslin_JAP_98_123520_WCH)

+    Note: This is the default parameter set for this potential.
+It gets loaded by the following code.

+        from atomistica import Kumagai
+        calc = Kumagai()

 *   T. Kumagai, S. Izumi, S. Hara, S. Sakai
     "Development of bond-order potentials that can reproduce the elastic constants and melting point of silicon for classical molecular dynamics simulation"
     Comp.
 Mater.
 Sci.
 39, 457 (2007) - http://dx.doi.org/10.1016/j.commatsci.2006.07.013

         from atomistica import Kumagai, Kumagai_CompMaterSci_39_457_Si
         calc = Kumagai(**Kumagai_CompMaterSci_39_457_Si)

+    Note: This is the default parameter set for this potential.
+It gets loaded by the following code.

+        from atomistica import Kumagai
+        calc = Kumagai()

 Screened empirical bond-order potentials
 ----------------------------------------